britestak/ExcelMark/README.md

 ## Sample Excel File

-A sample Excel file, `sample.xlsx`, is included in this repository to demonstrate the functionality of ExcelMark.
+A sample Excel file, `sampleExcel.xlsx`, is included in this repository to demonstrate the functionality of ExcelMark.
 You can use this file to test the application or as a template for your own data.

 ## Contributing